prmr/JetUML/docs/functional/DarkMode.md

 ## Design

-There are two components that define the color scheme of the dark mode for the application: `ColorScheme`, an enum class, and a CSS file called `DarkMode.css`.
+There are two components that define the color scheme of the dark mode feature: `ColorScheme`, an enum class, and a CSS file called `DarkMode.css`.
 Then, there are the scene graph components the color schemes are applied to.
 The graph components can also be categorized into two parts: the `Canvas` (and its diagram elements), and everything else.
-The everything else refers to components such as the `WelcomeTab`, `MenuBar`, and `ToolBar` - basically, everything that is outside the `Canvas`.
+The everything else refers to components such as the `WelcomeTab`, `MenuBar`, and `ToolBar` - basically, everything that resides outside the `Canvas`.
 Though broad, this is an appropriate categorization because the color scheme of the first is handled by `ColorScheme`, and the latter by `DarkMode.css`.

 ### Scene Graph